 M.S.
 Agricultural Economics

 The Master of Science in Agricultural Economics is a one-year, intensive program designed to yield job-ready graduates with advanced training in applied economics.
-Students graduating from the program will be well-positioned for careers in:
+Students graduating from this STEM-designated program will be well-positioned for careers in:

 - agribusiness finance